joelvinaykumar/learngram/README.md

 - Install docker
 - Install docker compose
-- From the root of the repository, use command `sudo docker compose up`
+- From the root of the repository, use command `sudo docker compose up --build`
 - Then, access `localhost:3000`